Geriatric Caregiving Tips: Caring for Aging Loved Ones

 Prioritize Safety in the Home

-Falls are a leading cause of injury in older adults.
+According to the CDC, falls are the leading cause of injury among older adults.
 Start with a home safety audit:

 - Remove rugs and clutter